 Funded by / Ownership

-The Meriden Record-Journal is owned by the White Family through the RJ Media Group.
+The White Family owns the Meriden Record-Journal through the RJ Media Group.
 Revenue is derived through advertising and subscription fees.

 Analysis / Bias

 In review, the Meriden Record-Journal covers local news, crime, sports, and business through reporters for the central Connecticut region.
 Local news reporting is free of loaded emotional language such as this Southington finance board votes to send golf course contract to voters.
-National and international is primarily covered by the Associated Press.
+The Associated Press primarily covers national and international.

 Failed Fact Checks